cisco/mindmeld/source/blueprints/banking.rst

 .. image:: /images/banking_hierarchy.png

-There are two types of entities in MindMeld: :ref:System Entities <system-entities> and :doc:Custom Entities <../userguide/entity_recognizer>.
+There are two types of entities in MindMeld: :ref:`System Entities <system-entities>` and :doc:`Custom Entities <../userguide/entity_recognizer>`.
 System entities are pre-defined and automatically detected by MindMeld.
 Examples include sys_amount-of-money, sys_time, and sys_interval.
 Custom entities are defined by the developers of each application and detected by the models trained on the labeled data and entity gazetteer files.

 The banking assistant defines and uses the following custom entities in the accounts_creditcards domain:

-    - ``account_type``: detects which account you are referring to, for example: "what is my {savings|account_type} balance?"
+    - ``account_type``: detects which account you are referring to, for example: ``what is my {savings|account_type} balance?``
-    - ``credit_amount``: detects the amount you would like to pay off your credit bill, for example: "can you make a {minimum|credit_amount} payment for my card?"
+    - ``credit_amount``: detects the amount you would like to pay off your credit bill, for example: ``can you make a {minimum|credit_amount} payment for my card?``

 The banking assistant uses one system entity ``sys_amount-of-money`` (money).
 Some examples for annotation with system entities: "please transfer {20k|sys_amount-of-money}" and "pay {two hundred dollars|sys_amount-of-money} towards my credit bill".